varabyte/kotter/README.md

 `textLine`, `input`, `offscreen`, `aside`, `onKeyPressed`, etc.

 But we may have missed _your_ use case, or maybe you just want to refactor out some logic to share across `section`s.
-This is totally doable, but it requires writing extension methods against the correct receiving classes, and to know what those are, we should discuss the framework in a bit more detail than beginners need to know.
-We'll tackle that in this part.
+This is totally doable, but it requires writing extension methods against the correct receiving classes.
+At this point, we need to discuss the framework in a bit more detail than beginners need to know.

 For reference, you should also look at the [extend](examples/extend) sample project, which was written to demonstrate some of the concepts that will be discussed here.